marton-helli-aimotive/weather_data/PROJECT_PLAN.md

 ### External Services
 - Weather API providers (7timer, OpenWeatherMap, WeatherAPI)
+  - 7timer key is: not required
+  - WeatherAPI key is: 0e919c6354e74601a7b131057251508
+  - OpenWeatherMap key is: currently unavailable
 - Redis for caching (can be mocked for development)

 ### Development Requirements